binpash/fractal/INSTRUCTIONS.md

 cd $FRACTAL_TOP/evaluation

 # There are two options here, either use --small or --full as an argument to determine the input size.
+# To faciliate the review process, we populate the data using `bash inputs_all.sh --small` (~20 minutes).
+# Optionally, reviwers can rerun `bash inputs_all.sh` to clean up everything and regenerate the data.
 bash run_all.sh --small
 ```